mathewlewallen/awesome-free-tools/windows-only.md

 - [TaskbarX](https://chrisandriessen.nl/taskbarx) - Personalize the taskbar with center alignment, transparency, and animations. 🪟
 - [Sizer](https://brianapps.net/sizer/) - Resize any window to a predefined size. 🪟
 - [FluentFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts) - Replaces default flyouts with customizable modern ones. 🪟 🟢
-- [Flow Launcher](https://flowlauncher.com/) - Quick file search and app launcher like Spotlight. 🪟n/RetroBar) - Classic Windows 95, 98, Me, 2000, XP, Vista taskbar for modern versions of Windows. 🪟
+- [Flow Launcher](https://flowlauncher.com/) - Quick file search and app launcher like Spotlight. 🪟
+- [RetroBar](https://github.com/dremin/RetroBar) - Classic Windows 95, 98, Me, 2000, XP, Vista taskbar for modern versions of Windows. 🪟
+- [Sophia Script for Windows](https://github.com/farag2/Sophia-Script-for-Windows) - The most powerful PowerShell module for fine-tuning Windows showing how Windows can be configured without making any harm to it. 🪟

 ### Wallpaper Tools